 Founder and Executive Director, Black Ensemble Theater Company

-Taylor serves as the president of the African American Arts Alliance.
-She previously served as artistic director for the Regal Theater and vice president of the League of Chicago Theaters.
+Taylor serves as the president of the African American Arts Alliance and is on the board of the Betty Shabazz International Schools.
 The City of Chicago honored her by naming a street after her, Jackie Taylor Street.
-The Governor of Illinois Pat Quinn declared March 27, 2009 Jackie Taylor day in Illinois.
-Taylor has received numerous awards for her works, including a Special Jeff Award for her cultural contributions, a League of Chicago Theater Lifetime Achievement Award, one of the Top 10 in the Arts in the Chicago Sun-Times’ 100 Most Powerful Women; “Producer of the Year” by the National Black Theater Festival, one of “The People of the Year” by Screen Magazine;” and a “Phenomenal Women Award” by Expo for Today’s Black Women.
+The former Governor of Illinois, Pat Quinn, declared March 27, 2009 Jackie Taylor day in Illinois.
+Taylor has received numerous awards for her work.
+She has been named one of the top 50 Performers by New City 2014 publication.
+She was named a Chicago Defender 2013 Women of Excellence Honoree and was included in New City Stage Magazine’s 2013 List of the 50 People Who Really Perform in Chicago.
+In 2012, Jackie was honored by Today’s Chicago Woman Magazine as one of 100 women to watch and a Chicagoan of the Year by Chicago Magazine.
+Other honors include a Special Jeff Award for her cultural contributions, a League of Chicago Theater Lifetime Achievement Award, one of the Top 10 in the Arts in the Chicago Sun-Times’ 100 Most Powerful Women; “Producer of the Year” by the National Black Theater Festival and a “Phenomenal Women Award” by Expo for Today’s Black Women.
 Nationally, she and her work have been featured in Jet, Variety, the New York Times, The Washington Post and Essence.

 On September 10, 2010, Ms. Taylor broke ground on the new 20 million dollar Black Ensemble Theater Cultural Center which opened on November 18, 2011.
 Her most prized accomplishments are being the mother of daughter, of Tynea Wright and niece Lexus Dunbar.
 And an outstanding Grammy to her grandson Tayden McGowan!